 At first it can be difficult to come to terms with, as well as trying to understand, how this could be happening to you and your family.
 Painful emotions of anger, sadness, fear, guilt and denial are all common feelings when hearing this distressing news and it is normal to experience this emotional circle of heartache.

-We all know that remaining positive is an important part of the healing process and parents/carers are usually expected to stay strong for their child, but when faced with the possibility of losing your child, staying strong is easier said than done.
+We all know that remaining positive is an important part of the healing process and parents/carers are usually expected to stay strong for their child, but when faced with this diagnosis, staying strong is much easier said than done.

 Our support worker is here to help

 Mitchell's Miracles Charity would like to take this opportunity to introduce you to our new Emotional support worker, Mrs Lisa Denison.

 Lisa has worked with various charitable organisations and has extensive experience with helping families through the toughest times a parent/carer could endure when a child has been diagnosed with cancer.
 Lisa creates a non judgemental, empathic environment in which you will feel safe in sharing your most inner thoughts.